 11/20/2015

-We’ve all been there, on the playground in elementary school.
-The boys proclaim that boys are smarter than girls and the girls proclaim that the boys are stupid.
-Outside factors ultimately contribute to the intelligence of an individual and there have been countless studies to determine if gender influences intelligence.
-A Study carried out by Willerman et. al attempted to provide insight on the age old question that people with larger brains are of higher intelligence.
-Using the data procured by Willerman, this paper will attempt to predict brain size as result of test scores, gender, height, and weight.
-While there isn’t an age old question for the scope of this paper, being able to predict brain size may have broader based medical and research applications.

 Research Question

 In 1981, a study completed by Willerman et. al, collected a sample of 40 right-handed introductory psychology students in attendance at Southwestern University.
 The researchers sought to determine if an individual’s brain size was an indicator of intelligence.
 The “subjects were drawn from a larger pool of introductory psychology students with total Scholastic Aptitude Test scores of ≥ 1350 or ≤940” (Willerman 224).
 The subjects were then split into two equal groups, individuals that had full-scale IQs of less than 108 and those who had full-scale IQs over 130.
 The researchers took into account gender and body size to draw conclusions about the connection between brain size and intelligence.
-As stated above, this analysis will attempt to predict brain size as result of certain independent variables.
+This analysis will attempt to predict brain size as result of certain independent variables.

 Data Collection and Methodology